The AFI Film Festival; hosted from November 10th – 17th 2016 at the Chinese Theater in Hollywood, California.

 So, my friend and I get to the door with just a few people in front of us.
 We’re so excited that we’re going to get to see this feature film before it even hits theaters.
-So, we’re waiting…and waiting…and waiting.
+So, we wait…and wait…and wait.
 Finally, we make it in just as the movie starts…and we get seats in the very front row!

 I’m not complaining.
 I’m just trying to put this festival into perspective.
 If you want to see any of these movies (especially the Hollywood feature films) you have to get in line at least 4 – 6 hours in advance.
 I got in line for Moana about 3 hours in advance (my friend was in line for about 3.5 hours) and we almost didn’t make it in…almost.
 Like I said, we got two seats in the front row and we were very lucky to get those seats.

 AFI Film Festival: A History

-The AFI Film Festival is the only film festival that’s free to the public.
-It screens everything from feature films, to short films, to foreign films, so there’s something for everyone.
+Mentioned earlier, this film festival is free and it’s the only film festival that’s free to the public.
+The festival screens everything from feature films, to short films, to foreign films, so there’s something for everyone.
 It’s also Los Angeles’ longest-running international film festival, running for a total of 30 years.
-The annual event plays host to nightly red-carpet galas, special screenings, concerts, and conversations with the film’s stars and creators.
+Specific events include nightly red-carpet galas, special screenings, concerts, and conversations with the film’s stars and creators.

-So, Go Next Year!
+Go Next Year!

 Talk about a laundry list of events and screenings.
 This film festival was definitely worth waiting in line for…despite the fact that I didn’t get to see People Magazine’s Sexiest Man Alive, Dwayne Johnson (or any of the other cast members) because I got into the theater as the movie was starting…maybe they weren’t even there.
 Regardless, the AFI Film Festival was a lot of fun for me and if you get a chance to go next year, my advice is to take advantage of that opportunity.
 You might even be inspired by some of the influential artists featured in the festival to make your next big film.